adamforgac/sign-up-form/README.md

 # sign-up-form
-Another task from The Odin Project
+Another task from The Odin Project.
+Form made mainly for mobile devices